Peter-Fun/Pokemon_API/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 5 - Choose Your Own API
+# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition

 Submitted by: **Peter Xiao**